Creating a secure retirement

 A WORKING LIFE

 If you’re doing a job you love, or you’re ready to start a new career, you may plan to work past customary retirement age.
-For people born in 1955 and after, this age will gradually increase from the current 66 and four months to 67 for those born in 1960 or later.
-New Social Security rules mean you won’t lose any part of your benefit for earning money after you reach full retirement age.
+For people born in 1960 or later, full Social Security retirement age (FRA) is 67.
+Social Security rules mean you won’t lose any part of your benefit for earning money after you reach full retirement age.

 Your goal may be to retire as soon as you qualify — a date that varies based on who your employer is and how much money you’ve saved during your working years.
 You can retire from some jobs after 20 years, and from others when you turn 55.
 Some require you to work until 65 to get full retirement benefits, including retiree healthcare.